veena-sridhar/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  World Clock

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  For those who need to be in many places at once.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  This application allows the user to keep track of time in various cities around the world through the click of a button.
+Use the add button to add times, and delete clocks using the delete button.
 ## Problem ##
   > Describe the problem your product solves.
+  Have relatives or clients living in a different time zone?
+Not having a world clock can present a problem for such situations.
+Use this app instead of trying to calculate that time in your head.
 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  This app allows the user to pick the cities that they need to keep track of, and use them inside the app.
+The clock is diplayed in both analog and digital time, so there;s no confusion.
 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  'World Clock is a phenomenal way to manage relationships with clients in different time zones!'
 ## How to Get Started ##
   > Describe how easy it is to get started.
+  To get started, click on the '+' button on the web page.
 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  'World clock is the solution to all my problems with time zones!'
 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Go to the app, and see for yourself how useful it is!